flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-what-leiningen-is.md

   - pygments
 ---

-"Wait &ndash; what the hell is Leiningen?" is a question you've probably overheard many times in your day-to-day life.
+"What the hell is Leiningen?" is a question you've probably overheard many times in your day-to-day life.
 You've probably even asked it yourself.
 Up until now we've described specific capabilities that Leiningen has and how those capabilities are implemented.
-It can
-[build and run your app](/programming/how-clojure-babies-are-made-lein-run), it [has a trampoline](/programming/lein-run), and so forth.
+It can [build and run your app](/programming/how-clojure-babies-are-made-lein-run), it [has a trampoline](/programming/lein-run), and so forth.